nautilus/gateway/examples/auth/README.md

 Keep in mind that this demo should not be taken as an example of a secure authorization system.
 Its purpose is just to illustrate how one can pass pass user-specific information onto the backing services.

+## Running the example

+To run the example, start the services defined in `users.go` and `todo.go` first by running `go run <file name>` from this directory.
+You'll have to run them in separate terminals.
+Then in a third terminal, start the `gateway.go` and visit http://localhost:4000 which should show you a playground to interact with.

+## User Credentials

+In this example, there are 3 users (numbered 1,2,3) with credentials that take the form `username1`/`password1`.
+Each of them has a unique set of todo items.